EPID Record

 Alarm Parameters

-The possible alarm conditions for EPID are the SCAN alarm, limit alarms, and an alarm that is triggered when CVL is not a database link.
-The SCAN and CVL alarms are called by the record routines and are always of MAJOR severity.
+The possible alarm conditions for EPID are the SCAN alarm, limit alarms, and an alarm that is triggered when INP is not a database link.
+The SCAN and INP alarms are called by the record routines and are always of MAJOR severity.

 The limit alarms trigger alarms on the VAL field.
 They are configured by the user in the HIHI, LOLO, HIGH, and LOW fields using floating point values.
 For each of these fields, there is a corresponding severity field which can be either NO ALARM, MINOR, or MAJOR.